 Turkish lira (TRY) in the markets

-Turkey currency and money saving tips
+Currency and money saving tips for Turkey

 In Turkey cash machines that dispense Lira are everywhere, usually with around a 2% conversion, and probably a $5 transaction fee from your bank per transaction.
 The Euro is accepted in some places, and the American dollar almost nowhere.
 Turkey businesses have a bit of a 'get a little more if you can' attitude so check your bills and if you would prefer not using your credit card perhaps purchase a Prepaid Travel Card before leaving.
 The Turkish haggle so if you are a stern haggler you can get items up %40 of the price initially quoted.